colab-coop/bylaws/ARTICLE-1.markdown

 ### Section 1.1 Definitions

-(a) “Invested Member” means the Members of the Cooperative who have completed the Member review process and paid a full equity investment by contributing work counting directly toward capital investment as provided in section 1.4 of these Bylaws.
+(a) “Invested Member” means the Members of the Cooperative who have completed the Member review process and paid a full Equity Investment by capital contribution as provided in section 1.4 of these Bylaws.

 (b) “Working Member” means the Members of the Cooperative who have followed the processes and who meet the qualifications for membership defined in section 1.3 for promotion from Provisional Membership to Working Membership.

-(c) Provisional Members means the Members of the Cooperative who have followed the processes and who meet the qualifications for membership defined in section 1.2 for promotion from Friends of CoLab.
+(c) “Provisional Members” means the individuals working with the Cooperative who have followed the processes and who meet the qualifications defined in section 1.2 for promotion from Friends of CoLab.

-(d) Friends of CoLab means the people who have worked at CoLab in any capacity who are not currently members at any level.
+(d) "Friends of CoLab" means the people who have worked at CoLab in any capacity who are not currently members at any level.

-(e) The Member Body means all the Invested Members and all the Working Members currently active with CoLab Cooperative Incorporated.
+(e) "The Member Body" means all the Invested Members and all the Working Members currently active with CoLab Cooperative Incorporated.

+(f) "Equity Investment" refers to the capital contribution made by the individual to CoLab as part of becoming invested menber as explained in section 1.4 of these Bylaws.

 ### Section 1.2 Provisional Membership